aenneb/beautyRequiresThought/README.md

 - RModel_singleTrial: fits the model to data of single trials.
 Only free parameter is rSteady, all other parameters are fixed to values obtained with RModel_averages; called by plot_residuals_byExperiment_stimType
 - run_analyticSolution_rSteady: calculates average pleasure over time per condition and analytic solution for rSteady; calls analyticSolution_rSteady
 - ROC: performs ROC analysis on either beauty or pleasure ratings for predefined stimulus kind; called by runROC
+- roc_2: calculates ROC; $ Copyright (C) 2014 Brian Lau http://www.subcortex.net/ $; called by auc
+- runAUCbootstrap: performs a bootstrap test for deviation of AUC of ROC curves from 0.5; calls auc_bootstrap and auc
 - runROC: runs the ROC analyses on beauty and pleasure; calls ROC